MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lg-file-format.md

 - hi ${name}
 ```

-If name is null, the diagnostic would be: `'name' evaluated to null. [welcome] Error occurred when evaluating '- hi ${name}'.`

-If strict is set to false or not set, a compatible result will be given.
+If name is null, the diagnostic would be `'name' evaluated to null. [welcome] Error occurred when evaluating '- hi ${name}'.` If strict is set to false or not set, a compatible result will be given.
 The above sample would produce `hi null`.

+Note that the struct option applies to the entire document.
+The last setting in the file trumps and prior settings found in the same template document.

 ## Additional Resources